University Information

 Student Immunization Policy

-The University is committed to the health, safety, and wellbeing of all students, faculty and staff.
+The University is committed to the health, safety, and well-being of all students, faculty and staff.
 Vaccine-preventable diseases pose a significant threat to the public health of the campus community.
 The American College Health Association (ACHA) strongly supports the use of vaccines to protect the health of our individual students and our campus communities consistent with recommendations of the ACHA Vaccine Preventable Diseases Advisory Committee, the Advisory Committee on Immunizations Practices (ACIP) recommendations published by the U.S. Centers for Disease Control and Prevention (CDC).

 Policy Statement